-Mr. Griffiths was a director of Resolute Forest Products Inc. (formerly AbitibiBowater Inc.) when that company and certain of its Canadian and U.S. subsidiaries filed for protection in Canada under the Companies' Creditors Arrangement Act (Canada) ("CCAA") and for relief under Chapter 11 of the United States Bankruptcy Code (the "USBC") in April 2009.
+Mr. Griffiths was a director of Resolute Forest Products Inc. (formerly Abitibi Bowater Inc.) when that company and certain of its Canadian and U.S. subsidiaries filed for protection in Canada under the Companies' Creditors Arrangement Act (Canada) ("CCAA") and for relief under Chapter 11 of the United States Bankruptcy Code (the "USBC") in April 2009.
 On December 9, 2010, that company emerged from creditor protection under the CCAA in Canada and Chapter 11 of the USBC in the United States.
-Mr. Griffiths was a director of PreMD Inc. from 1995 to February 2010 and in connection with the voluntary delisting of the company's shares from the TSX, cease trade orders were issued in April 2009 requiring all trading in and all acquisitions of securities of the company to cease permanently due to that company's failure to file continuous disclosure materials required by Ontario securities law.
-The cease trade orders are still in effect.
 Mr. Griffiths was a director of Jaguar Mining Inc. from May 2004 to June 2013.
 On December 23, 2013, the company commenced proceedings under the CCAA to complete a recapitalization and financing transaction.
 Trading of the company's common shares was suspended on December 23, 2013 and those shares were delisted from the TSX on February 10, 2014.
 On February 7, 2014, the affected unsecured creditors of that company and the Ontario Superior Court of Justice approved the company's plan of compromise and arrangement pursuant to the CCAA, which was implemented effective April 22, 2014.